HelionDevPlatform/helion-rabbitmq-php/README.md

     - Go to the Management Console (e.g. https://api.example.com)
     - Admin --> Cluster --> Settings (gear icon on right corner) --> Check off Rabbit3 --> Save
-- You will need [Composer] (https://getcomposer.org/) to install the dependencies.
-  Simply run the following command to install dependencies:

-    `composer install`

 ## Deploy the Application

 To deploy the application, make sure you have the Helion CLI/client installed.